aidanreilly/owncloud_qs/using/connecting_to_owncloud.md

 # Connecting to ownCloud using the desktop client or app

-You can access ownCloud on desktop or mobile by downloading the appropriate application for your device or operating system:
+To access ownCloud, download the appropriate application for your device or operating system:

 |Operating System|Download link|
 |---|---|